Tennessee Angler Recognition Program (TARP)

 • The fish must be caught legally (in accordance with Tennessee Sportfishing Regulations) in Tennessee waters, by sportfishing methods only (rod and reel or cane pole).

 • The length of the fish must be verified by either a witness or a photograph.
 The witness must complete the section on the application and/or the photo must be of the fish lying flat on top of or beside a flat measuring rule or tape and included with the application.
-Note that photographs of the angler holding their catch may be used in TWRA publications, including the Agency's website.
+Photographs of the angler holding their catch may be used in TWRA publications, including the Agency's website.
 Note that a picture of the fish may be requested/required for any submitted application at the discretion of TWRA.

 How Do You Apply